How to Invest Small Amounts of Money – 10 Easy Ways

 Not guessing which stocks will outperform the market keeps investing costs low since fund managers don’t sell stocks often and pay taxes.
 As a result, index funds have some of the lowest investment fees.

-Index funds are available in for these asset classes:
+Index funds are available for these asset classes:

 • S&P 500